 2.4.
-Utilities 113
+Utilities 117

-(NUMBA_DEVELOPER_MODE environment variable) and control flow graph printing (NUMBA_DUMP_CFG environment variable), create a configuration file with the contents:
+The format of the configuration file is a dictionary in YAML format that maps the environment variables below (without the NUMBA prefix) to a desired value.
+For example, to permanently switch on developer mode (NUMBA_DEVELOPER_MODE environment variable) and control flow graph printing (NUMBA_DUMP_CFG environment variable), create a configuration file with the contents: